-Shintani, N. (2015: forthcoming).
+Shintani, N. (2015: in-press).
 The incidental grammar acquisition in focus on form and focus on forms instruction for young, beginner learners, TESOL Quarterly 49.

 Shintani, N. (2015: forthcoming).
 The effectiveness of processing instruction on L2 grammar acquisition: A meta-analysis, Applied Linguistics 36(3).

 Shintani, N. (2014).
 Using tasks with young beginner learners: The role of the teacher, Innovation in Language Learning and Teaching 8(3).

 Shintani, N & Ellis, R. (2014).
 Tracking ‘learning behaviours’ in the incidental acquisition of two dimensional adjectives by Japanese beginner learners of L2 English, Language Teaching Research 18(4).

 Shintani, N., Ellis.
 R. & Suzuki, W. (2014).
 Effects of written feedback and revision on learners’ understanding and use of two English grammatical structures, Language Learning 64(1), 103-131.

 Shintani, N. & Ellis, R (2013).
 The comparative effect of metalinguistic explanation and direct written corrective feedback on learners’ explicit and implicit knowledge of the English indefinite article, Journal of Second Language Writing 23(2), 286-306.

 Shintani, N., Li, S. & Ellis, R. (2013).
 Comprehension-based versus production-based instruction: A meta-analysis of comparative studies, Language Learning 63(2), 296-329.

 Shintani, N. (2013).
 Getting Started with TBLT: A Personal Account,On Task, 3(1), 13-19.